zhenyatos/PolynomialAlgebra/README.md

 # PolynomialAlgebra
-> Console calculator with support of the Integers, Rationals, Modular arithmetic, as well as the Polynomials over these types
+> Console calculator with support of the Integer, Rational, Modular arithmetic, as well as the Polynomials over these types

 ## Requirements
 - GCC 7.3.0 (C++ 11)